NO student heads off to college with the plan of being placed on academic probation (and facing possible dismissal).

 Put Parties On Hold

-Forming bad habits like alcoholism and substance abuse can weaken D2 neurons, as the brain is unable to make cognitive decisions.
+Forming bad habits like alcoholism and substance abuse can weaken D2 neurons, as the brain cannot make cognitive decisions.

 Improve Your Situation by Setting Objectives

-Here are additional college quotes touching on the importance of a good university education.
+Here are additional college quotes touching on the importance of good university education.

 Did I miss anything?
 What are some other things students can do if they’re placed on academic probation?